fanart-tv/fanartwiki/docs/General/moderating.md

 !!! warning "Requirements"
     - Must have at least 200 images approved.
-    - Must be able to [join the Discord channel](https://discord.gg/r9VufRk) and log in to it at least whenever you are moderating images.
+    - Must be able to [join the Discord channel](https://discord.gg/r9VufRk){target= blank} and log in to it at least whenever you are moderating images.
     - Have read through most of the site documentation so you are able to direct people with denied images to the proper resources on the site.
-    - Must have a decent [calibrated monitor](https://fanart.tv/tutorials/calibrate-monitor) to be able to spot level problems correctly.
+    - Must have a decent [calibrated monitor](https://fanart.tv/tutorials/calibrate-monitor){target= blank} to be able to spot level problems correctly.

 !!! info "Wanted Skills"